cabforum/smime/SBR.md

 3. Address (if displayed in Subject); and
 4. Further information as needed to uniquely identify the Applicant.

+The CA or RA MUST comply with applicable data protection legislation in the gathering and retention of evidence relating to Individual identity supporting this Requirement.

 #### 3.2.4.1 Attribute collection of individual identity

 The CA MUST document and publish the methods it uses to collect Individual identity attributes.